Brief description and intermediate results

-While we understand the effects of carbon dioxide emissions on climate quite well, there are other substances and atmospheric processes that are not yet well characterized.
+We understand the effects of carbon dioxide emissions on climate quite well.
+However, there are other substances and atmospheric processes that also influence climate but they are not yet well characterized.
 Among these processes are aerosol-cloud interactions.
-To understand the anthropogenic influence on aerosol-cloud processes, we need to know what these processes are like without human impact.
+To understand the influence of human activities on climate through changes in clouds, we need to know what these processes are like without human impact.
 More specifically, we need to know how small particles in the atmosphere interact with clouds in pristine conditions.
 This is challenging, because there are hardly any places left on Earth with conditions similar to the preindustrial age.
 The region that qualifies best is the Southern Ocean.

-During the expedition, we will operate a number of scientific instruments on-board the research vessel that will help us understand how emissions from the ocean to the atmosphere influence particles, how these particles form and grow in the air, and what they are chemically composed of.
-We will test whether these particles can form cloud droplets or ice crystals.
+During the expedition, we operated a number of scientific instruments that help us understand how emissions from the ocean to the atmosphere influence particles, how these particles form and grow in the air, and how they are influenced by natural processes.
+For example, gases emitted by phytoplankton communities or large sea bird colonies can change the chemical composition of these particles We also tested whether these particles formed cloud droplets or ice crystals in an artificial cloud chamber.
 These on-board measurements will help us to improve satellite data retrieval methods and global climate model simulations.

 Principal Investigator (PI)